siliconcompiler/siliconcompiler/docs/reference_manual/appendix/dashboard_how_to_guide.rst

     sc-dashboard -cfg <path to manifest> -port <port number>

-And/or you can include extra chips by adding one or multiple graph_cfg flags.
+And/or you can include extra chips by adding one or multiple `-graph_cfg` flags.
 The name of the manifest is optional.
 If you don't provide one, the name will default to the path to manifest:

 .. code-block:: bash